Perinatal grief: experiencing and dealing with loss

 Level…

-During grief, it's normal to experience feelings of depression, and these two processes can become confused.
-During grief, it's common for women to experience sadness over the loss of a child.
-It's normal for their feelings of avoidance of pregnant women and babies to increase.
-All these feelings will evolve correctly, which is not the case with depression.
+In grief, it's normal to experience feelings of depression, and these two processes can be confused.
+During grief, it's common for women to experience sadness for the lost child.
+It's also normal for their avoidance of pregnant women and babies to increase.
+All of these feelings will evolve in a healthy way, unlike in depression.

-Support must be constant in the first few days after the incident, but also allowing space for the parents to express their feelings in solitude. know how to adapt to the situation and the partner, be there respecting the times.
+Support should be constant in the first few days after the event, but it's also important to allow parents space to express their feelings in private.
+It's crucial to adapt to the situation and to be there for the couple, respecting their needs and timing.

 Professionals must be trained to be able to handle these types of situations.